 New York City's Health Code Article 11 requires that certain diseases and conditions be reported to DOHMH immediately and others within 24 hours.
-Please see below for more information
+Please see belowf0 for more information

 ►Get information about reporting animal disease

-Blue should also be reported immediately to 1-866-692-3641 if the case meets any of the risk group criteria described in footnotes 1, 2, or 3.
+Group B cases should also be reported immediately to the PAL at 866-692-3641 if the case meets any of this risk group criteria:

-Black should be reported within 24 hours using Reporting Central online via NYCMED or by mailing or faxing the paper Universal Reporting Form.
+Group C cases should be reported within 24 hours using Reporting Central online via NYCMED.
+If necessary, most can also be reported by mailing or faxing the Universal Reporting Form.

 - Creutzfeldt-Jakob disease